bootcamparankush/assignment1/README.md

 # Assignment #1
 # This repo is for Assignment #1 for the Coding Bootcamp.
-I have made the necessary code (HTML and CSS) and also followed the github deployment steps to # # make sure I apply the class learning for week#1.
+I have made the necessary code (HTML and CSS) changes and followed the github deployment steps to # make sure I apply the class learnings from week#1.
 I have also added a scren shot of the rendering of the web page with all issues I fixed in the code.
 # the link accessing the updated web page: https://bootcamparankush.github.io/assignment1/#social-media-marketing